Rishu5kumar/Azure-Documentation/Day_24.md

 - **Compliance:** Centralizes secret management.
 ---

-## GitOps Workflow with Terraform, GitLab, and Docker
+## GitOps Workflow with Terraform, GitLab and Docker

 1. **Write Terraform Scripts:** Define infrastructure in Terraform files.
 2. **Use GitOps:** Git as the single source of truth for infrastructure code.